kauajuno/notes/Front-end/Front-end frameworks/React/React components.md

 To create components, there are three essential things that shall be done:

 - Function: there's gotta be a function representing the component, it's mandatory for the name of the function to be pascal cased.
 - Return: the function gotta return some markup representing the content of the component.
-If the return statement returns multiple lines, they have to be wrapped in parenthesis, otherwise only the first line will be returned.
+If the return statement returns multiple lines, they have to be wrapped in parentheses, otherwise only the first line will be returned.
 - Export: the component gotta be exported so it can be used as part of other component or directly rendered.